alex-netkachov/pwd/README.md

 6. Type `user: tom` press `Enter`, type `password: secret` press `Enter` and then press `Enter` on the empty line.
 7. Command prompt is changed to `website.com>`.
 Type `..` to go back to the list of files.
 8. Type `websi` and press TAB to autocomplete, then press Enter.
 9. Now either copy the username by typing `.ccu`, copy the password by typing `.ccp`, go back to the file list by typing `..`.
 You have 5 seconds to paste it somewhere.
-1. Type `.edit notepad` to edit the file in notepad.
+10. Type `.edit notepad` to edit the file in notepad.
 Save and exit when you finish.
 Confirm overwriting.
-2. Quit anytime by typing `.quit`.
+11. Quit anytime by typing `.quit`.
-3. Press enter (mean No) if it asks you to update the repository.
+12. Press enter (i.e. No) if it asks you to update the repository.

 ## Highlights